Ruth Barker Johnston papers

 Interview of Susan Crile conducted 1972 August 1-3, by Paul Cummings, for the Archives of American Art.
 Crile speaks of her family background; having polio and problems with her eyesight; her education at Connecticut College, Bennington College, and New York University; art criticism; her teachers, including Lawrence Alloway, Paul Feeley, Jules Olitski …

-An interview of Louis Bouché conducted on 1959 August 7, by John D. Morse, for the Archives of American Art.
+An interview of Elizabeth Saltonstall conducted 1981 November 18, by Robert F. Brown, for the Archives of American Art.